 Usually, you don't need to see the doctor if you get the flu.
 Your body will fight off the virus on its own with rest.
 But sometimes you -- or a family member -- may develop serious complications as a result of the flu.
 Those at increased risk of flu-related complications include:

-Newborns and children up to 5 years old (especially children under the age of 2)
+Newborns and children up to age 5 (especially children under age 2)

 People over 65